 Vigor and bearing of the tree: Satin cherry tree has medium vigor and erect.
 The editor recommends grafting the variety on vigorous rootstocks.
 Publications of Italian origin warn that it may be difficult to branch.

-Cold hours: Cold requirements are very similar to Burlat, although somewhat lower.
+Chill hours: Cold requirements are very similar to Burlat, although somewhat lower.

 Agronomic characterization of Satin cherry